wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-9.&emsp;Myths and magic are closely associated, since myths are usually related to ego origins, and magic to the powers the ego ascribes to the-ego’s-self.
+9. Myths and magic are closely associated, since myths are usually related to ego origins, and magic to the powers the ego ascribes to the-ego’s-self.
 <sup>2</sup>Mythological systems generally include some account of ‘the creation,’ and associate an account of the creation with the-mythological-system’s particular form of magic.
 <sup>3</sup>The so-called ‘battle for survival’ is only the ego’s struggle to preserve the-ego’s-self, and the-ego’s interpretation of the-ego’s own beginning.
 <sup>4</sup>The ego’s beginning is usually associated with physical birth, because it is hard to maintain that the ego existed before the point in time of physical birth.